m-thirumal/installation_guide/pgmodeler/foreign_data_wrapper.md

-# FWD - Foreign Data Wrapper
+# FDW - Foreign Data Wrapper

 Foreign-data wrappers are objects used to consume data from different data sources not necessarily another PostgreSQL database system.